-Filed under: authorsfrom the magazine , advertising, Canadian fiction, CES, CLA, design, French, House of Anansi, House of Anansi Press, House of Anansi Press, language, Mariko Tamaki, Melanie Little, OAC, ottawa, Quebec, Robert Lepage, Skim, The Blue Dragon, theatre, Tintin, Toronto, YA
+Filed under: Authors , advertising, Canadian fiction, CES, CLA, design, French, from the print edition, House of Anansi, House of Anansi Press, language, Mariko Tamaki, Melanie Little, OAC, ottawa, Quebec, Robert Lepage, Skim, The Blue Dragon, theatre, Tintin, Toronto, YA

 This feature by Sarah Greene appeared in the November 2011 issue of Q&Q.